GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/solutions.md

 ### Notes & Guidance

 This should be rather straight-forward.
-Register the agent in the Gemini Enterprise console using the deployed A2A endpoint.
+Register the agent in the Gemini Enterprise configuration page (Agents section) using the deployed Agent Runtime resource name.

 ## Challenge 6: Visualizing Data (A2UI)